Fiocruz discovers responsible for outbreaks of "black urine disease"

 This year, more than 40 cases of Haff’s disease — also known as the “black urine disease” — were detected in Brazil, mainly in the states of Amazonas and Bahia.
-To understand the local causes of the disease, Fiocruz Bahia and the Municipal Health Department of Salvador investigated patients from two outbreaks, identified between January 2016 and January 2021, in the population of the state.
+To understand the local causes of the disease, Fiocruz Bahia, the Municipal Health Department of Salvador and other national research institutes investigated patients from two outbreaks, identified between January 2016 and January 2021, in the population of the state.

 In investigating the causes of “black urine disease,” the researchers described the clinical features of the cases, identified associated factors, and investigated the presence of biotoxins and metals in consumed fish specimens.
 The result was published in the scientific journal Lancet Regional Health – Americas.